About Us

 What is this?

-Coworker.org is a new project to allow you to start & win your own campaign for changes in the workplace, with the technology you need at your fingertips.
+Coworker.org allows you to start & win your own campaign for changes in the workplace, with the technology you need at your fingertips.

 It can be big or small, heroic or ordinary.
-If you have an idea, we offer this platform to assist you in turning that idea into a reality.
+If you have an idea, we offer this platform to help you turn that idea into a reality.

 What can I run a campaign on?